-When you start photographing weddings, you’ll soon find that the meeting with the couple before the big day is almost more important than the photography.
+When you start photographing weddings, you’ll need to meet the couple before the big day.

-Here, you’ll discuss all of the important information that the couple wants and expects.
-You will talk over the style they want their most precious images to be in.
+You need to discuss all the important information that the couple wants and expects.
+It is essential to discuss the style they want their images to be in.

-This wedding photography cheat sheet shows you five of the most important shots, looking at them through three different photography types.
+This Simply Bridal wedding photography cheat sheet shows you five of the most important shots.
+It even looks at them through three different photography types.

 Newborn photography can be a very joyous field to work in.
 By no means is it easy.
 You will need a lot of patience, inspiration and, of course, talent.